-\paragraph{States} As might be expected, there is also a geometric interpretation to be given to states.
-This will precisely reflect the one given by Riesz-Markov duality in classical kinematics.
-However, to avoid having to introduce the pointless extra definition of an `internal Borel sigma-algebra associated to an internal locale', we note that finite regular measures on the Borel sigma algebra correspond precisely with completely additive measures on the frame of open sets (where regularity of the measure corresponds with the complete additivity).
-This motivates the following definition. \begin{definition}[Probability valuation on an internal frame $F$] We call a map $F\ra{\mu}[0,1]_l$\footnote{Here $[0,1]_l$ denotes the unit intervals in the lower reals (in the topos).} a probability valuation or a completely additive measure\footnote{c.f. definition \ref{def:intmeas}.} if \begin{enumerate} \item $\mu(\top)=1$; \item $\mu(x)+\mu(y)=\mu(x\wedge y)+\mu(x\vee y)$; \item $\mu(\bigvee_{i\in I}x_i)=\bigvee_{i\in I}\mu(x_i)$, for any directed set $(x_i)_{i\in I}$. \end{enumerate} \end{definition} As was recently proved by Coquand and Spitters, the Riesz-Markov theorem holds in any (elementary) topos.
-We formulate a weak version of it\footnote{i.e. one not taking into account the structure of the space of valuations as a locale and immediately combining it with Gelfand-Naimark.}. \begin{theorem}[Constructive Riesz-Markov,\cite{coqint}] For any commutative C*-algebra $\uli\A$ internal to a Grothendieck topos $\mathcal{E}$, there is a natural bijection between internal states on $\uli\A$ and probability valuations on $\uli{\OO(\mathrm{Max}(\A))}$. \end{theorem} This gives yet another characterisation of states in the covariant approach (c.f. theorem \ref{thm:intsta}): as internal probability valuations $\uli{\OO(\mathrm{Max}(\A))}\ra{\uli\mu}\uli{[0,1]_l}$.
-Again, these are uniquely determined by their global sections $\OO(\Sigma_*)\cong\OO(\uli{\mathrm{Max}(\A)})\ra{\mu=\Gamma\uli\mu}\mathrm{Hom}_{\mathrm{Pos}}(\V(\A),[0,1])$.
+\paragraph{States} As might be expected, there is also a geometric interpretation of states.
+This precisely reflects the one given by Riesz-Markov duality in classical kinematics.
+However, to avoid introducing the additional definition of an `internal Borel $\sigma$-algebra associated to an internal locale', we note that finite regular measures on the Borel $\sigma$-algebra can be described by probability valuations on the frame of open sets.
+This motivates the following definition. \begin{definition}[Probability valuation on an internal frame $F$] We call an order-preserving map $F\ra{\mu}[0,1]_l$\footnote{Here $[0,1]_l$ denotes the unit interval in the lower reals (in the topos).} a probability valuation\footnote{cf. definition \ref{def:intmeas}.} if \begin{enumerate} \item $\mu(\bot)=0$; \item $\mu(\top)=1$; \item $\mu(x)+\mu(y)=\mu(x\wedge y)+\mu(x\vee y)$; \item $\mu(\bigvee_{i\in I}x_i)=\bigvee_{i\in I}\mu(x_i)$, for any directed set $(x_i)_{i\in I}$. \end{enumerate} \end{definition} As was recently proved by Coquand and Spitters, the Riesz-Markov theorem holds in the topos setting.
+We formulate a weak version of it\footnote{i.e. one that does not take into account the structure of the space of valuations as a locale or combine it immediately with Gelfand-Naimark.}. \begin{theorem}[Constructive Riesz-Markov,\cite{coqint}] For any commutative C*-algebra $\uli\A$ internal to a Grothendieck topos $\mathcal{E}$, there is a natural bijection between internal states on $\uli\A$ and probability valuations on the frame of opens of its internal Gelfand spectrum. \end{theorem} This gives yet another characterisation of states in the covariant approach (cf. theorem \ref{thm:intsta}): as internal probability valuations $\uli{\OO\Sigma_*}\ra{\uli\mu}\uli{[0,1]_l}$.
+Again, these are uniquely determined by their global sections $\OO(\Sigma_*)\cong\Gamma\uli{\OO\Sigma_*}\ra{\mu=\Gamma\uli\mu}\mathrm{Hom}_{\mathrm{Pos}}(\V(\A),[0,1])$.
 The reader is encouraged to note the similarities with both classical kinematics and the contravariant approach.